xeroxIRC/xeroxIRC.github.io/services.md

 /msg ChanServ REGISTER #<name-of-channel>
 ~~~

-And that’s it!
+And that's it!
 ChanServ should join and set owner mode (+q) on you.

 ##### Automatically giving someone ops

-If you don’t know already, opping someone (setting mode +o) means they can kick or ban users, change the topic, and modify channel modes.
+If you don't know already, opping someone (setting mode +o) means they can kick or ban users, change the topic, and modify channel modes.

-Once you’ve registered a channel, you can give certain people ops.
+Once you've registered a channel, you can give certain people ops.
 They will need to have a NickServ account for this to work properly.

 You need to say this on the channel to give someone auto-ops: